 With Japan-EU Economic Partnership Agreement entered into force in 2019, imported sparkling wines are now booming with low prices, in particular Spanish Cava.
 As a result, imported cider, French brands in particular, became less competitive.
 Breaking into Japan’s cider market requires serious price strategy and analysis.

 Are you a leading producer looking to expand on Japan’s cider market?
-We can help your company strategize your market entry.
+We can help your company strategize your market entry today.

 GourmetPro is a market consulting company based in Japan committed to helping the food and beverage companies grow by offering end-to-end customizable market-entry solutions in areas of value chain assessment, competition analysis, conducting store checks, and carrying out negotiations supported by tailor-made sales presentations in Japanese.